extenda/actions/pact-broker/README.md

           release-version: ${{ steps.release.outputs.version }}
 ```

 This exemplifies the webhook action.
-Note the `types` value that maps to the `repository-dispatch-id` value (can be omitted, default is `verify-pacts`) above.
+Note the `types` value below that maps to the `repository-dispatch-id` value above (can be omitted, default is `verify-pacts`) above.

 ##### verify-pacts.yaml
 ```yaml